Alberta Prairie Railway Excursions

 train trip, the walk over to the hall or during supper someone is killed

 mysteriously.
-A visiting detective who just happens to be in the building takes charge and offers assistance to
+A visiting detective who just happens to be in the building takes charge and

 the passengers in their quest to solve the mystery.
 Each passenger has a ballot